 Okay, now this one isn’t really for light, and obviously not feasible for everyone to have in their homes.
 But a wood stove is so indispensable to have for heating your home in the event of a power outage!
 It can truly mean the difference between freezing to death, and cuddling together around a warm fire.

 The “Lights Out” Kit.

-The “Lights Out” Kit is just a backpack filled with lighting supplies.
+The “Lights Out” Kit is just a backpack filled with emergency lighting supplies.
 You keep it in a central location, where it is easily accessible.
 I keep ours in our mud room.
 In the event of a power outage, you have a bag full of lighting implements.
 In ours, we have flashlights and batteries, headlamps, glow sticks, and even a small portable cooker so we can make small meals.

 Are you prepared for a power outage?
 It’s such an important thing to prepare for, especially during the winter months when power is not always reliable.
 What do you do to prepare for power outages?
 Please share in the comments so we can add those to our preps!